|(a) Titles. Unless otherwise exempted by law or this

 number is die-stamped by the manufacturer on a motor vehicle, house

-trailer, trailer, semitrailer, or item of equipment required to be
+trailer, trailer, semitrailer, frame, or item of equipment required

-titled, or if the vehicle identification number assigned and die-stamped
+to be titled, or if the vehicle identification number assigned and

-by the manufacturer has been lost, removed, or obliterated, the department
+die-stamped by the manufacturer has been lost, removed, or obliterated,

-will on proper application, presentation of evidence of ownership,
+the department will on proper application, presentation of evidence

-and presentation of evidence of a law enforcement physical inspection,
+of ownership, and presentation of evidence of a law enforcement physical

-assign a vehicle identification number to the motor vehicle, trailer,
+inspection, assign a vehicle identification number to the motor vehicle,

-or equipment.
-The manufacturer's vehicle identification number or
+trailer, frame, or equipment.
+The manufacturer's vehicle identification

-the assigned vehicle identification number will be used by the department
+number or the assigned vehicle identification number will be used

 (5) Accompanying documentation.
 The title application